 We’ve owned her since 1984, and sailed her for many years on the East coast of England, with summers in the Netherlands.
 In 1998 we decided to sail her to the Baltic, to see the waters she was built for, and we liked it so much that she’s still there, at the moment based in Finland.

 There are four of us in the family, here are brief CVs:

 Helen Osborne was born in 1984, and is the reason we bought Korybant, so we’re very grateful that she arrived.
 She’s currently working on her Ph.
 D on poisonings in Early Modern theatre (Shakespeare’s time), but always finds time to join for at least one sailing trip each year.
-She moved to Malta two years ago, which makes getting to Finland a bit more complicated, but her fiance is a keen sailor, so they have both been sailing on Korybant for the last 3-4 years
+She moved to Malta three years ago, which makes getting to Finland a bit more complicated, but her fiance is a keen sailor, so they have both been sailing on Korybant for the last 3-4 years